 Do Annuities make sense for Lifetime income?

-It’s a strategy for making your income last.
+It’s a strategy for making your retirement money last.
 The premiums you pay go into the insurance company’s general account, which is then invested heavily in bonds.
 Outlays are then matched to the length of time they are needed.

 The growth potential for stocks is greater, of course, and individual bonds can support an income for a fixed period, but they do not offer longevity protection.
-You can create a bond ladder, but, the longevity protection won’t exceed the last bond in the ladder.
+You can create a bond ladder, but, the longevity protection won’t exceed the last bond in the ladder, so it may not be the best way to make sure your retirement money lasts.

 And, contrary to what many may believe, bond funds can be quite volatile.
 Funds with long bonds can be as volatile as the stock market, exposing retirees to both potential losses and sequence risk while still not providing the long-term inflation hedge required to support maybe 30 years of spending during retirement.